Amazon Fire TV Stick Lite | release date, pre-order, price and more

 How to pre-order the Amazon Fire TV Stick Lite

-Amazon are yet to reveal an exact release date, but have said both the new Fire TV Stick and Fire TV Stick Lite will start shipping in the UK next week.
+Amazon are yet to reveal an exact release date but have said both the new Fire TV Stick and Fire TV Stick Lite will start shipping in the UK next week.
+So not long to wait until you can pick one up if you have been waiting to enter the Fire TV world!

 In the meantime, both the Fire TV Stick and Fire TV Stick Lite are available to pre-order now.